Table of Contents_

-It depends on the platform, but most platforms have some sort of review-flagging system in addition to a small business support system for escalating issues with reviews suspected to be in violation of the platform’s policies.
+It depends on the platform, but most platforms have a review-flagging system in addition to a small business support system for escalating issues with reviews suspected to be violating the platform’s policies.

 STAT: Studies show that about 15-30% of online reviews are fake (source)